Pastirma: Etymology and history

 The dish has multiple names in a variety of cuisines.
 It is known as or pasterma, pastarma, pastırma, pastrma, pastourma, basdirma, basterma, basturma, or aboukh.

 Basturma existed in ancient Armenian cuisine, where it was known as aboukh (աբուխ).
-The word abookhd (Classical Armenian apukht) was already used in the Armenian translation of the Bible, in the fifth century AD, meaning “salted and dried meat”.
-According to T. Durham, basturma is of Armenian origin and is still prepared in the Middle East according to old family recipes.
+The word abookhd (Classical Armenian: ապուխտ, romanized: apukht) was already used in the Armenian translation of the Bible, in the fifth century AD, meaning “salted and dried meat”.
+According to T. Durham, basturma is of Armenian origin and was later exported to the Middle East, where it is still prepared according to old family recipes.

 Pastırma is mentioned in Mahmud of Kashgar's Diwan Lughat al-Turk and Evliya Çelebi's Seyahatname.
 According to Turkish scholar Biron Kiliç, the term is derived from the Turkic noun bastırma, which means "pressing".
 The Oxford Encyclopedia of Food and Drink writes that pastırma is the word the Ottomans used for a type of Byzantine cured beef that was called paston (παστόν).
 According to Johannes Koder, an expert in Byzantine studies, paston could mean either salted meat or salted fish, while akropaston (ἀκρόπαστον) means salted meat.
 Andrew Dalby gives the definition of paston as "salted fish" and akropaston apakin as "well-salted fillet steak".
 Gregory Nagy gives the definition of akropaston as "smoked", describing apakin as "a kind of salami sausage, probably similar to pastourma".
 The Oxford Companion for Food says that a Byzantine dried meat delicacy was "a forerunner of the pastirma of modern Turkey".

 The English word pastrami came by way of Yiddish and perhaps combined with the word salami.